ftann/ctor-blog/content/posts/fde-auto-unlock.md

 # Thanks for all the fish

 Do you like the guide and want to give feedback or found a mistake?
-Then send me a mail to `floriantanner /at/ protonmail /dot/ ch`
+Then send me a mail to `f4ntasyland /at/ protonmail /dot/ com`

 You can always buy me a beer.
 `（ ^_^）o自自o（^_^ ）`